Lateral Movement

 • Remote Desktop Protocol (RDP) - is a remote access/management protocol that gives us GUI access to a target host

-• PowerShell Remoting - also referred to as PSRemoting or Windows Remote Management (WinRM) access, is a remote access protocol that allows us to run commands or enter an interactive command-line session on a remote host using PowerShell
+• PowerShell Remotingarrow-up-right - also referred to as PSRemoting or Windows Remote Management (WinRM) access, is a remote access protocol that allows us to run commands or enter an interactive command-line session on a remote host using PowerShell

 • MSSQL Server - an account with sysadmin privileges on an SQL Server instance can log into the instance remotely and execute queries against the database.
 This access can be used to run operating system commands in the context of the SQL Server service account through various methods